 6.26.1 Applicability to language

+This subclause requires a complete rewrite to have it reflect C++ issues.

 C allows the usual sources of dead code (described in 6.26) that are common to most conventional programming languages.

 C uses some operators that can be confused with other operators.
 For instance, the common mistake of using an assignment operator in a Boolean test as in: